The 30 Most Successful Reality TV Personalities of the Last 30 Years

 Limiting Omarosa Manigault Newman's reality TV credits to just one show is a tough ask, since she's been on three seasons of The Apprentice, The Surreal Life, and Celebrity Big Brother.
 Before gracing TV screens with her divisive presence, Omarosa's claim to fame was having worked in the Bill Clinton administration.
 After attaining a degree of reality TV infamy as one of the premier reality villains of all time, Omarosa lined up behind her old Apprentice boss, President Donald Trump, taking a job in his new administration.
 After being fired less than a year later, Omarosa appeared on Celebrity Big Brother and made headlines with all her gossip about Trump.

 Yaya DaCosta (America's Next Top Model)

-After finishing in second place to current Real Housewives of Atlanta star Eva Marcille Sterling (then Pigford) on America's Next Top Model, Yaya DaCosta directed her talents toward the acting field, a smart choice for a woman whose best work on ANTM was her gloriously dramatic prosecution of whoever carved a mean message into the pan of brownies, wrapping up with a request for respeito (Portuguese for "respect") from the other girls.
+After finishing in second place to eventual Real Housewives of Atlanta star Eva Marcille Sterling (then Pigford) on America's Next Top Model, Yaya DaCosta directed her talents toward the acting field, a smart choice for a woman whose best work on ANTM was her gloriously dramatic prosecution of whoever carved a mean message into the pan of brownies, wrapping up with a request for respeito (Portuguese for "respect") from the other girls.
 DaCosta found plenty of respeito for her performances in movies like The Kids Are All Right and Lee Daniels' The Butler.
-She has starred on NBC's Dick Wolf drama Chicago Med since its 2015 debut.
+She has starred on the NBC drama Chicago Med since its 2015 debut.

 Travis Wall (So You Think You Can Dance)